tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 // Bucket name in the format: `BucketName-APPID` complete.bucket = "examplebucket-1250000000";

-// Object key, i.e. the full path of a COS object.
-If the object is in a directory, the path should be "dir1/object1" complete.object = "exampleobject";
+// Object key, i.e., the full path of a COS object.
+If the object is in a directory, the path should be "dir1/object1". complete.object = "exampleobject";

-// `uploadId` of the multipart upload, which can be obtained from
+// `uploadId` of the multipart upload to be queried.
+This ID can be obtained from
-// `QCloudInitiateMultipartUploadResult`, the result of the Initiate Multipart Upload request complete.uploadId = "exampleUploadId";
+// `QCloudInitiateMultipartUploadResult`, i.e., the result of the multipart upload initialization request complete.uploadId = "exampleUploadId";
 if let uploadId = self.uploadId {
     complete.uploadId = uploadId;